 Afternoon Dismissal: Students should dismiss promptly to carline, student vehicles, After Care, or to school sponsored activities following the dismissal bell.
-Students who are not picked up by the end of carline will be sent to After Care.
-If they are not picked up by 3:30, a 1-day drop in fee will be assessed to the parent's FACTS autopay account.
+Students who are not picked up by the end of carline will be sent to After Care and billed for a 1-day drop in.